dasapich/ecs-workshop-blue-green-deployments/README.md

 * CodePipeline will be used for executing Blue/Green deployment using CodeCommit, CodeBuild and CodeDeploy
 * The container images will be stored in the Elastic Container Registry
-* NGINX sample application is deployed in AWS Fargate
+* A demo application is deployed in AWS Fargate
 * The construct uses a custom resource for creating the deployment configuration and builds the end-to-end infrastructure

 ![Blue-green-pipeline](./blue-green-pipeline.jpg)